 As any anti-phisher website will tell you, it takes two to tango.
-Although scam emails are designed to trick you into cooperation, it is still your responsibility to recognize their intent.
+Although scam emails are designed to trick you into cooperating, it is still your responsibility to recognize their intent.
 Think twice when enabling a macro, opening a file, following a link, or opening a document.
-Your paranoia could well save you and your company a boatload of inconvenience and cost.
+Your caution could well save you and your company a boatload of inconvenience and cost.

 20. Americans lost at least $703,000 to Nigerian Prince scams in 2019.